*Click on links for free pdf downloads*

-Group Survival in the Ancient Mediterranean: The Socioeconomic Lives of Associations (coauthored with Richard Last; due to T & T Clark / Bloomsbury in Summer 2017).
+*NEW* Group Survival in the Ancient Mediterranean: Rethinking Material Conditions in the Landscape of Jews and Christians (coauthored with Richard Last; T & T Clark / Bloomsbury, 2020).
+Buy now at Bloomsbury: Available in paperback ($35.95), hardback ($103.50), and PDF ($28.76).

 Associations in the Greco-Roman World: A Sourcebook, co-authored with Richard Ascough and John S. Kloppenborg.
-Baylor University Press / de Gruyter, 2012.
+Baylor University Press, 2012.

 Dynamics of Identity in the World of the Early Christians: Associations, Judeans, and Cultural Minorities.
 New York / London: T & T Clark International / Continuum Press, 2009.

 Articles in Refereed Journals and Books

 “‘Syrians call you Astarte . . .
 Lycian peoples call you Leto’: Ethnic Relations and Circulating Legends in the Villages of Egypt.”
 Journal of Near Eastern Studies 80 (2021): 357–76. (link to journal)

 “‘The most ignorant peoples of all’: Ancient Ethnic Hierarchies and Pontic Peoples.”
 In Ethnic Constructs, Royal Dynasties and Historical Geography around the Black Sea Littoral, edited by Altay Coşkun, 75–98.
 Geographica Historica 43.
 Stuttgart: Franz Steiner.

 “Pontic Diasporas in the Classical and Hellenistic Eras,” Zeitschrift für Papyrologie und Epigraphik [Journal for Papyrology and Epigraphy] 214 (2020): 1-19.